DanielSon721/Portfolio/README.md

 > Add glow to the button text

-I kept up this process for hours.
-Adding a new component to the portfolio, then editing it over and over and over until it was just right.
+I kept up this process for ***hours***.
+Adding a new component to the portfolio, then editing it over and over until it was just right.
+Rinse and repeat.

 I of course had to go in and manually type in the content of the portfolio, but that was easy.
 Anyone can replace text in HTML code with their own words.
 But the difficult work had been done.
 1500+ lines of HTML, CSS, and Javascript were written, bringing my vision into reality.
 And the best part?
 I put in minimal effort.